-Do you know what really breaks my heart?
 My heart aches when I counsel fruitless Christians who seem confused as to why they're living in frustration.
-They're convinced the problem is out there.
+They're often convinced the problem is out there.
 And this is why my heart breaks.
 Their lack of fruit has nothing to do with what others are doing, or not doing, to or for them.
 It's because of what's not happening in here.

-They're not in constant contact with the Vine, and they're not in constant contact because they've made it/Him such a low priority in their lives.
+They're not in constant contact with the one who says, "I am the Vine," and they're not in constant contact because they've made it, rather Him, such a low priority in their lives.